JoseDanielMartinez/reading-notes102d45/README.md

 Reading journal for my notes
-# Hello my name is Jose and I am learning to code
+# Hello my name is Jose D. Martinez and I am learning to code

 Growth mindset to me means there's always more to learn regardless of where you are in life.
 It is about expanding knowledge beyond what you thought was possible.